 Saint Sava Temple

-Coming from Avala, we’ll visit the Vračar area, where we can see one of Belgrade’s most prominent landmarks – The Church of St. Sava (also known as St. Sava Temple), one of the largest Orthodox churches in the world.
-The Temple of St Sava has an enormous dome that you can see from all over the city.
+Coming from Dedinje, we’ll visit the Vračar area, where we can see one of Belgrade’s most prominent landmarks – The Church of St. Sava (also known as St. Sava Temple), one of the largest Orthodox churches in the world.
+The Temple of St. Sava features an enormous dome that is visible from all over the city.
 Size apart, the church is undeniably a highly impressive structure.
 Construction began in the 1930s at the site where the occupying Ottoman forces burned the relics of St. Sava (1175-1236).
 St Sava was the founder and the first archbishop of the independent Serbian Orthodox Church, and Serbians widely recognize him as one of the most important figures in Serbian history.
-Built in the Serbian-Byzantine style, the church occupies an area of 3500 m² at floor level, with an additional 1500 m² in the three galleries on the first level.
-At its highest point, the dome is 70 m in height, while the central gilded cross is an additional 12 m high, giving the Cathedral a total height of 82 m.
+Built in the Serbian-Byzantine style, the church occupies an area of 3,500 m² at ground level, with an additional 1,500 m² in the three galleries on the first level.
+At its highest point, the dome is 70 meters in height, while the central gilded cross is an additional 12 meters high, giving the Cathedral a total height of 82 meters.

 When we finish with the Temple, we’ll enter the vehicle one more time.
 Through Slavija Square, we will enter Nemanjina Street with almost all state governmental institutions: Government Building, the Ministry of Foreign Affairs, the General Staff of Serbian Army, the Ministry of Railways, the Ministry of Finance, and the State Court, etc. – all being beautiful examples of Belgrade’s pre-war architecture.